acorg/slurm-pipeline/README.md

 emit the same task name, the script will only be called once with that task name but after all the tasks from all the dependent steps have finished.

-So, for example, a step that starts the processessing of 10 FASTA files could emit the file names, to trigger ten downstream invocations of a dependent step's script.
+So, for example, a step that starts the processing of 10 FASTA files could emit the file names, to trigger ten downstream invocations of a dependent step's script.